WBW462/frontend-nanodegree-mobile-portfolio/README.md

 Application should run by opening the index.html file with a browser.
 When Bill's Pizzaria is selected, a new webpage will load allowing you to choose the types of pizzas available and size.
 A pizza slider lever is available to give an idea of the size of the pizza.

+This work is of mine own, modifying provided assets and researching ideas and problems from other Udacity students and Udacity instructors in the discussino forums and various websites, such as MDN, Google, JShint, etc.